A CASE OF BAD WIND | Darrin Henry

 As the daylight softened and transformed into a gorgeous Atlantic sunset we got caught up in the natural spectacle above us, taking picture after picture, unable to tear ourselves away.

-I’ve said it many times already – shooting a Project 365 has done wonders for our photography in so many ways.
+I’ve said it many times already – shooting this Project has done wonders for our photography in so many ways.
 This photo-a-day quest can occasionally be a pain but more times than not it’s full of these wonderful surprises.

 So what was that mysterious cloud?
 I’ve had a quick scoot online but can’t nail it down exactly.
 It seems to be a cross between a lenticular cloud and a cumulonimbus cloud.
 Someone will tell me soon enough, but for now I’ll name it a, Cumuloticular!